 Many people use the terms “no-contact order” and “restraining order” interchangeably, but they are actually a bit different.
 A no-contact order prohibits a person from being in physical or verbal contact with another person, whether that is face-to-face or over the phone/internet.
 This type of order is filed when an action has already taken place.
 For instance, if there is a domestic abuse charge, a no-contact order would prohibit the abuser from coming into contact with the victim.
 A restraining order also prohibits two people from coming into contact, but there is one main legal difference.
 With a restraining order, a dispute or crime does not have to take place first – it can simply be used as a preventative and protective action.

 After a no-contact order is filed, the court will specify the details, like how many feet or yards away the individuals must stay from one another.
 The defendant cannot see the petitioner at work, school, and home and must cease all communication with the victim.
 The order will usually specify a certain period of time that the order is in place.
 At the end of the period, the petitioner may ask the courts to extend the order.
 The judge can also lift the order if they feel the petitioner is no longer in danger.
-If broken, the defendant may receive a fine, or jail time with a felony or misdemeanor charge.
+If broken, the defendant may receive a fine, or jail time with a felony or misdemeanor charge (more on that in a minute).

 Civil No-Contact Order vs. Domestic Violence No-Contact Order